1972 Texas Longhorns football team

 The 1972 Texas Longhorns football team represented the University of Texas at Austin in the 1972 NCAA University Division football season.
 The Longhorns finished the regular season with a 9–1 record and defeated Alabama in the Cotton Bowl Classic.
+Barry Switzer admitted in his autobiography that Oklahoma spied on Texas in 1972; the Oklahoma game was Texas' only loss all season.